Morestone Covered Wagon

 Reflecting the interest in television and films during the 1940's and 1950's about cowboys and the Wild West, Morestone issued a range of Covered Wagons.
 Several of these directly promoted TV characters like Davy Crockett and TV series such as 'Last of the Mohicans' with printed canopies and coloured boxes.

 By comparison with later models, the first Covered Wagon which appeared in 1948 was plain and un-dramatic.
 But it had plenty of play value.
-Painted a bright green with yellow wheels, yellow shaft and a plain white canopy, with two white and two brown horses with black trim, the wagon had a red and black driver and a long wire whip to complete the authenticity.
+Painted a bright green with yellow wheels, yellow shaft and a plain white canopy, the wagon had two white and two brown horses trimmed in black, a driver painted brown or black with a red jacket, and a long wire 'whip' to complete the authenticity.
 The front wheels were part of the shaft unit so turned from side to side with the horses, and the horses themselves were detachable and thus interchangeable.

 Morestone used the same horses for the Covered Wagon as those on the 'Ye Olde Coach & Four' mail coach.
 They were coloured white, light-brown (or tan), mid-brown, dark brown, or black.
 Early white and light brown horses had black trim on the harness, eyes, mane and tail but this was later discontinued.

-All the Covered Wagon models had a driver with a dark-brown hat, brown trousers and either red or green jacket.
-The red version was used with the early issues but the two colours seem to have been intechangeable.
-Next to the driver, every wagon was equipped with a whip, basically a long wire on an unpainted post which fitted into a special hole near the driver's feet.
+All the Covered Wagon models had a driver painted shades of dark-brown or black with pale-pink face trim and a coloured jacket which was either red or green.
+The red version was used with the early issues but the two colours seem to have later become intechangeable.
+Also included was a 'whip', although this was probably not supplied with models sold in the USA.
+The 'whip' was basically a long wire on an unpainted post and this fitted into a special hole near the driver's feet.

-The first 1948 issue had no barrels and no grooves on the sides to hold them, but when different colour combinations were introduced to the wagons, side groves to hold barrels were included in the new casting.
+The first 1948 issue had no barrels and no castings on the sides to hold them, but when different colour combinations were introduced to the wagons, side nodules to hold barrels were included.
 However, they did not immediately appear and the early red & yellow wagons with plain canopies did not have them.
 In fact even later models did not reliably have them but the 'Davy Crockett' and 'Last of the Mohicans' versions always did.
 On these Four-Horse Covered Wagons the barrels were unpainted.

-The first green & yellow Covered Wagon was packaged in a lidded card box with a green illustrated printed paper label on the lid and 'A Modern Product' on the ends.
-A similar box with 'Midwest British Importers' printed on one side of the lid with the Big Ben logo was used in the USA.
+The first green & yellow Covered Wagon was packaged in a lidded card box with a green printed illustration on the lid and 'A Modern Product' on the ends with model details.
+A similar box with 'Midwest British Importers' printed on one side of the lid with the Big Ben clock-tower logo was used in the USA.

 When Morestone introduced new colours for the Covered Wagons they switched to using end-flap boxes and these became very colourful for the film and TV related models, all of which are listed below with the dates when issued if known.